cadurosar/AI_snipets/README.md

 Based on the 2016 fast ai course, added luminance transfer and restructure a part of the code for style transfer.

-## Data Science
+## Pandas and Excel

-Course (in portuguese) designed to teach how to use Pandas
+Course (in portuguese) designed to teach how to use Pandas with excel for simple data analysis

 ## Machine Learning Tutorials